PlatinPython/VFXGenerator/README.md

-# Particle Generator
+# VFX Generator
-Adds a block that can generate custom particles
+Adds a block that can generate custom visual effects (particles, beams).

 ### Currently WIP